-- The general purposes of the Act (i.e., government institutions should make information available to the public, and individuals should have access to personal information about themselves). - The wording of the discretionary exemption and the interests which the exemption attempts to protect or balance. - Whether the applicant's request may be satisfied by severing the record and providing the applicant with as much information as is reasonably practicable. - The historical practice of the government institution with respect to the release of similar types of records. - The nature of the record and the extent to which the record is significant or sensitive to the government institution. - Whether the disclosure of the information will increase public confidence in the operation of the government institution. - The age of the record. - Whether there is a definite and compelling need to release the record. - Whether the Commissioner's recommendations have ruled that similar types of records or information should be released.22
+- The nature of the record and the extent to which the record is significant or sensitive to the local authority. - Whether the disclosure of the information will increase public confidence in the operation of the local authority. - The age of the record. - Whether there is a definite and compelling need to release the record. - Whether the Commissioner's recommendations have ruled that similar types of records or information should be released.22

-Taking a "blanket approach" to applying exemptions may demonstrate that the government institution has not exercised its discretion or has exercised it improperly.
+Taking a "blanket approach" to applying exemptions may demonstrate that the local authority has not exercised its discretion or has exercised it improperly.
 Although it may be proper for a decision maker to adopt a policy under which decisions are made, it is not proper to apply this policy inflexibly to all cases.
-In order to preserve the discretionary aspect of a decision, the head must take into consideration factors personal to the applicant and must ensure that the decision conforms to the policies, objects, and provisions of the Act.23
+In order to preserve the discretionary aspect of a decision, the head must take into consideration factors personal to the applicant and must ensure that the decision conforms to the policies, objects and provisions of the Act.23